bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

+### Building Block #2: Animation Properties

+Once the `@keyframes` are defined, the animation properties must be added in order for your animation to function.

+Animation properties do two things:

+1. They assign the @keyframes to the elements that you want to animate.
+2. They define how it is animated.

+The animation properties are added to the CSS selectors (or elements) that you want to animate.
+You must add the following two animation properties for the animation to take effect:

+* `animation-name`: The name of the animation, defined in the `@keyframes`
+* `animation-duration`: The duration of the animation, in seconds (e.g., 5s) or milliseconds (e.g., 200ms).

 ## Animating SVGs

 Next lets explore animating SVGs (scaleable vector graphics).
 Unlike pixel based images that can become blurry and distorted once scaled beyond their intended resolution, SVGs can scale to any size small, or large, and still maintain their graphical fidelity.